NoFussComputing/ansible_collection_netbox/docs/projects/ansible/collection/netbox/role/glpi.md

 _Default cron file for sync with NetBox._

 Once you have the container running all available playbooks can be run from within the the container. i.e. `docker run -ti <container name> ansible-playbook nofusscomputing.netbox.glpi --tags setup`

+#### Kubernetes Deployment

+As part of this role there exists a play to deploy the `nofusscomputing/netbox-glpi` container to kubernetes.
+The Kubernetes deployment is customizable by adjusting the variables prefixed with `nfc_role_netbox_glpi_kubernetes_`.
+You will also be need to configure the required variables for the API as explained in the previous section.
+These variables will be automagically added to the `vars.yaml` file.
+Manifests that are deployed can be viewed in the [repository](https://gitlab.com/nofusscomputing/projects/ansible/collections/netbox/-/tree/development/roles/netbox_glpi/templates/netbox-glpi).

 #### Updating the container